What is meningitis?

 Treatment may include:

 - Viral meningitis.
 Treatment for viral meningitis is usually aimed at relieving symptoms.
-With the exception of the herpes simplex virus, there are no specific medications to treat the organisms that cause viral meningitis.
-Sometimes antiviral medications are used to treat some other specific types of viruses.
+With the exception of the herpes simplex virus, there are no specific medicines to treat the organisms that cause viral meningitis.
+Sometimes antiviral medicines are used to treat some other specific types of viruses.

-While recovering from meningitis, other therapies may be used to improve healing and comfort, and provide relief from symptoms.
-These may include the following:
+While recovering from meningitis, other therapies may be used to improve healing and relieve symptoms.
+These may include:

 - Bed rest in a dimly lit room

-- Medications to reduce fever and headache.
-Aspirin should be avoided.
+- Medicines to reduce fever and headache.
+Avoid aspirin.

-In addition, supplemental oxygen or mechanical ventilation (respirator) may be required if you become very ill and have difficulty breathing.
+Supplemental oxygen or mechanical ventilation (respirator) may be needed if you become very ill and have trouble breathing.